 I found my wife at home and we broke into the biggest fight of our marriage.
 I just stopped in the middle and in my moment of desperation I remember just breaking down telling her how tired I was.
 The battle was over and I was finally able to let go.
 If I can put it in perspective I was a failing dam that spent 3 years struggling to hold everything together and it finally gave.
 I finally gave.
 Here I was; alone in my house, losing my family, lost my career and a full-blown alcoholic in a deep depression.
 How did this happen to me?
 It happened because addiction and depression do not discriminate.
 They don’t care who you are or what you have or haven’t done in life.
 I knew what I had to do and was out of excuses.
 It was time to get the help I needed.

 The next morning I flew to Seattle for treatment at Schick Shadel.
 I spent 3 days in detox to bring my blood pressure down.
 It was so high from anxiety and withdrawal it took an extra day before I could begin my treatment.
 Part of the treatment plan is Aversion Therapy.
 They take your addiction and throw it in your face.
-Essentially this part of the treatment is what you do to a dog that takes a shit on the carpet, you stuff his face in it.
+Essentially this part of the treatment is what you do to a dog that poops on the carpet, you stuff his face in it.
 Each “therapy session” I was given a specific amount of ipecac and forced to drink a set amount of alcohol in a small room covered in mirrors with a bowl and no drain.
 I had to drink regardless of how sick I would get.
 Then I was put in a room with rags soaked in booze and a bucket for 3 hours.
 The second type of treatment, I was sedated with Propofol but still able to communicate.
-They asked me a list of questions about my life and tried to pin point the triggers causing my depression and addiction.
+They asked me a list of questions about my life and tried to pinpoint the triggers causing my depression and addiction.
 I don’t remember the sessions but would review my answers with a counselor after.

 I found a lot of my depression was caused from not dealing with my brothers suicide, being afraid to ask for help, identity issues when my life in sports was over and the stresses of an unhealthy job.
 Instead of dealing with these issues, I masked them with a bottle.
 The facility was able to help my family understand that while my actions were not acceptable I had a lot of pain that I was burying with a bottle.
 I learned a lot about the physiological effects of dependency and how to fight the disease.
 I couldn’t tell my family I was done drinking.
 I had to let my actions speak louder than my words.
 They had heard enough lies.
 It was time to show them through action.
 I knew I wasn’t coming home to a parade.
 While I was getting the help I needed in treatment I had left a mess back home to clean up.